abapGit/abapGit/docs/ref-exits.md

 Can be used to modify local and remote files before calculating diff status.
 Useful to remove diffs which are caused by deployment between different system version.
 See also: [abapgit xml stripper plugin](https://github.com/sbcgua/abapgit_xml_stripper_plugin)

 ![diff sample](./img/deployment_diff_difference_sample.png)

-**Important**: the exit is not enabled by default.
-It must be switched on in repo local settings - "Run pre-status-exit" flag.
-The meaning is that the exit should not (presumably) work on the origin system but only on systems to deploy to.